 You have years of experience as VP of Sales under you’re belt.
 Now, you’re ready to vie for the CEO seat.
 With the right plan in place, you can put yourself in prime position to get it.
-Invest a few minutes assessing your sales strategy for any blind spots with SBI’s new Revenue Growth Diagnostic tool to help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 You already have the number one requirement for being CEO: a strong understanding of the customer experience.
 That makes you invaluable to your company and qualified to run it.

 For example, Cisco hired their Chief Sales Officer Chuck Robbins to succeed long-time CEO John Chambers.
 This move is setting the stage for a new generation of CEOs with sales skill-sets.

 Do you want to be the next VP of Sales to take over as CEO?
 You can.
 Just follow these three steps.
 Prepare now to make the board’s decision to promote you to CEO an easy one.

 Start preparing your replacement now.
 Find a strong candidate and train him to fill your position.
 Understand that you are key to your company’s sales strategy.
 Promoting you is a risk that could potentially cripple revenue as they find a replacement.
 Proactively training your replacement alleviates the board’s concern.

 Having a replacement is the first step.
 Now you have to get your replacement on the board’s radar.
 Imagine that your candidate is a product and the board is the prospect.
 Develop a plan to systematically expose the board to your candidate.
 Highlight your candidate’s successes and move aggressively to mitigate any weaknesses.